Arrest made in murder of witness in Amber Guyger murder trial

 Michael Mitchell is the suspected getaway driver.

-Police confiscated 12 pounds of marijuana, 149 grams of THC cartridges and $4,157 in cash from Brown’s apartment, Moore said.
+Police confiscated 12 pounds of marijuana, 149 grams of THC cartridges and $4,157 in cash during a search of Brown's home, Moore said.

+Lee Merritt, a lawyer for the family of Botham Jean, who was fatally shot by Guyger, previously said Brown had had reservations about testifying in the trial due to concerns for his safety.

+On Tuesday, Merritt released a statement on behalf of the Brown family calling for the Dallas Police Department to turn the investigation over to another agency.

 Dallas Mayor Eric Johnson asked the public in a tweet over the weekend to “refrain from speculation” about Brown’s shooting.

-“The rumors shared by community leaders that Mr. Brown’s death was related to the Amber Guyger trial and that the Dallas Police Department was responsible are false,” Moore said.
-“We encourage those leaders to be mindful because their words may jeopardize the integrity of the city of Dallas and Dallas Police Department.”
+“As you know, there's been speculation and rumors that have been shared by community leaders claiming that Mr. Brown's death was related to the Amber Guyger trial and somehow the Dallas Police Department was responsible,” Moore said.
+“I assure you that is simply not true and I encourage those leaders to be mindful of their actions moving forward because their words have jeopardized the integrity of the city of Dallas as well as the Dallas Police Department."

-Brown's slaying Friday occurred less than six miles from the apartment complex where Botham Jean, his neighbor, was fatally shot by Guyger on Sept.
+Brown's slaying Friday occurred less than six miles from the apartment complex where Jean, his neighbor, was fatally shot by Guyger on Sept.
 6, 2018.
-Brown testified in Guyger’s murder trial.

 Brown had lived across the hall from Jean, 26, at the Southside Flats apartment building in Dallas.
 He was a key witness in the trial, testifying that he heard an exchange between two people and then two quick gunshots.
 He also testified that he had also walked to the wrong floor of the apartment building in the past, which was Guyger's explanation for why she entered Jean's apartment thinking it was her own.